ample/dev-playbook/docs/work/project-work/README.md

 # How We Work

-TODO:

-- Overview
+TODO: Overview ...
-  - (how we communicate)
+TODO: (how we communicate)
-  - (when/how to ask for help)
+TODO: (when/how to ask for help)

-- Paymo
+TODO: Paymo ...
-  - Task management
+TODO: Task management
-  - Defect process
+TODO: Defect process

-- Slack
+TODO: Slack

-- Standup
+TODO: Standup

-- JAM Sessions
+TODO: JAM Sessions

-- Paired Programming
+TODO: Paired Programming

-- Code Reviews
+TODO: Code Reviews